 - More detailed LCD: Has a higher resolution rear screen (1229k vs 1040k dots).

-- Ready to shoot: Has a lens build-in, whereas the G9 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the G9 requires a separate lens.

 - More compact: Is smaller (102x58mm vs 137x97mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the G9).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the G9).